SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/docs/policy_enforcement_points.md

 ## create_container

-Indicates whether the UVM is allowed to create a specific container with the exact parameters provided to the method.
+Indicates whether the UVM (Utility-VM) is allowed to create a specific container with the exact parameters provided to the method.
 Provided in the following input object, the framework rule checks the exact parameters such as (command, environment variables, mounts etc.)

 ```json